-It was much later when he was incarcerated in a Roman prison that Paul penned this well-loved letter.. "to all the saints in Christ Jesus who are in Philippi, including the overseers and deacons".
-It was lovely of Paul to include Timothy in his initial greeting, for these Christians would have had many fond memories of that special visit, when the rich wisdom, self-assurance and extraordinary enthusiasm of the older apostle's authoritative teaching, was complimented with the quiet simplicity, deep assurance and fervour that has characterised the younger man.
+It was much later when he was incarcerated in a Roman prison, that Paul penned this well-loved letter, "to all the saints in Christ Jesus who are in Philippi, including the overseers and deacons."
+It was lovely of Paul to include Timothy in his initial greeting, for these Christians would have had many fond memories of that special visit, when the rich wisdom, self-assurance, and extraordinary enthusiasm of the older apostle's authoritative teaching, was complimented with the quiet simplicity, deep assurance, and fervour, that characterised the younger man.

-Immediately he set sail with Timothy, and arrived at Philippi, where they remained briefly and taught there.
-Philippi was a Roman colony, and a leading city in the district of Macedonia.
-These two bond-servants of Christ Jesus ministered together in the city and joyfully met up with a group of believers, who trusted in the Christ for salvation.
+Immediately, he set sail with Timothy and arrived at Philippi, where they remained briefly and taught there.
+Philippi was a Roman colony and a leading city in the district of Macedonia.
+These two bond-servants of Christ Jesus ministered together in the city and joyfully met up with a group of believers who trusted in Christ for salvation.

-While 'Overseers' or 'bishops' generally attend to the pastoral and spiritual needs of the saints and provided encouragement and edification to believers in their Christian walk, deacons are those entrusted with other material needs or financial issues that might impact the Christian church.
+While 'overseers' or 'bishops' generally attend to the pastoral and spiritual needs of the saints and provide encouragement and edification to believers in their Christian walk, deacons are those entrusted with other material needs or financial issues that might impact the Christian church.

 The simple structure of the early church is clearly defined in the opening verse of this letter to the Philippians, where saints, spiritual leaders, and temporal stewards of the Church, are all greeted by Paul and Timothy whose humble status as bond-servants of Jesus Christ, is also in view.